Delaware Highlands Conservancy

-The Delaware Highlands Conservancy - Eagle Institute is a non-profit organization dedicated to protecting the healthy lands and waters, eagles and other wildlife, and locally sustainable economies of the Upper Delaware River region.
-The winter field office provided by the National Park Service in Lackawaxen, PA serves as a center of information for visitors looking to learn more about viewing and protecting eagles, and is staffed on weekends in January and February.
+The Delaware Highlands Conservancy is a non-profit organization dedicated to protecting the healthy lands and waters, eagles and other wildlife, and locally sustainable economies of the Upper Delaware River region.
+The Upper Delaware Visitor Center in Lackawaxen, PA allows visitors looking to learn more about viewing and protecting eagles, and is staffed on weekends in January and February.
 The Delaware Highlands Conservancy offers educational eagle-viewing bus tours and provides assistance to visitors at eagle-watching sites in the Upper Delaware River region.

-The Delaware Highlands Conservancy - Eagle Institute could not provide its valuable services without the help of volunteers.
+The Delaware Highlands Conservancy could not provide its valuable services without the help of volunteers.
 Many volunteer opportunities exist:

 National Park Service